 - The inspiration for our farm and Sunshine Saved.
 An essay on some of our motivations.

-The farm is almost 150 acres, and found along the shore of Manitou Bay, part of a reservoir of the Gatineau River.
+Our farm is almost 150 acres, and found along the shore of Manitou Bay, part of a reservoir of the Gatineau River.
 It is hilly and mostly forested, but it also has about 20 acres of hayfields and a few acres of wetlands.
 We designed and built a highly efficient off grid house near the water, which was completed in 2014.
-Farming and land management plans are being implemented as time and resources allow.
+Farming and land management plans are now being implemented as time and resources allow.